Mission 29 · Stage 3

 2

-random(1, 7) gives 1 through 6 — stored in lastRoll until the next roll.
+random(1, 7) gives 1 to 6 — and we save it in lastRoll until the next roll.

 lastRoll = random(1, 7);